yogeshwaran28/simple-calucator/README.md

 # simple-calucator
-It is a basic calculator devoloped using html,css and javascript
+It is a basic calculator devoloped using html,css,bootstrap and javascript